helmchoi/helmchoi.github.io/_posts/2022-09-08-setting-wired-connection-in-Ubuntu.md

 managed=true
 ```

----
-#### this works, but another wired connection 'netplan-ETHER_NAME' popped up & actually not required at all
+#### Second Step (another wired connection 'netplan-ETHER_NAME' popped up, but disappeared after a reboot)
-1) Open /etc/netplan/xx-network-manager-all.yaml to add the ethernet addresses (the file should look like below)
+Open /etc/netplan/xx-network-manager-all.yaml to add the ethernet addresses (the file should look like below)
 ```
 network:
   version: 2